 You can use any neutral flavor oil.
 I generally make this recipe in sunflower oil.

-3. Add 1 inch finely chopped ginger and 1 or 2 finely chopped green chilies in a pressure cooker.
+3. Add finely chopped ginger and finely chopped green chilies.

-5. Then add salt as required and 2 to 3 tbsp water.
-Close the pressure cooker and cook for 2 to 3 whistles till the vegetables become tender.
+5. Then, add salt as required and 2 to 3 tablespoons water.
+Stir to mix.
+Close the pressure cooker and cook for 2 to 3 whistles on medium heat or till the vegetables become tender.

-6. Serve aloo gajar matar with roti or plain paratha or jeera paratha or bread.
+Serve Aloo Gajar Matar with roti, plain paratha, jeera paratha or bread.
 It can also be served as a side dish with a dal-rice combo or packed in lunch box.
-Back home, we have it with roti and plain curd.
+Back home, we have it with roti and plain curd (yogurt).

-- 2 medium carrots (gajar) or 150 grams carrots or 1 cup chopped carrots
+- 2 carrots medium-sized – 150 grams carrots or 1 cup peeled & chopped carrots

 - 1 teaspoon cumin seeds

 - 1 or 2 green chilies – finely chopped, about ½ to 1 teaspoon, chopped

 - 1 pinch asafoetida (hing)